Locally Stable Marriage with Strict Preferences: Memory

-\textit{Memory phase}: As long as there is a $u \in U$ with $u$ part of a blocking pair, pick $u$ and execute a sequence of local improvement steps involving $u$ until $u$ is not part of any blocking pair anymore.
+\textit{Memory phase}: As long as there is a $u \in U$ with $u$ part of a local blocking pair, pick $u$ and execute a sequence of local improvement steps involving $u$ until $u$ is not part of any local blocking pair anymore.
 For every edge $e = \{u',w\}$ with $u' \neq u$ that was deleted during the sequence, recreate $e$ from the memory of $u'$.\\

-We claim that if we start the memory phase after the preparation phase, at the end of every round we have the following invariants: The vertices from $W$ that have been matched before are still matched, they do not have a worse partner than before, and at least one of them is matched strictly better than before.
-Also, only unmatched vertices from $U$ are involved in local blocking pairs.
+We claim that if we start the memory phase after the preparation phase, at the end of every iteration we have the following invariants: The agents of $W$ that have been matched before are still matched, they do not have a worse partner than before, and at least one of them is matched strictly better than before.
+Also, only unmatched agents from $U$ are involved in local blocking pairs.

-Obviously, at the end of the preparation phase the only $U$-vertices in local blocking pairs are unmatched, i.e., initially only unmatched $U$-vertices are part of local blocking pairs.
-Let $u$ be the vertex chosen in the following round of the memory phase.
-At first we consider the outcome for $w\in W$.
-If $w$ is the vertex matched to $u$ in the end, then $w$ clearly has improved.
-Otherwise $w$ gets matched to its former partner (if it had one) through memory and thus has the same utility as before.
-In particular, every $w$ that represents an improvement to some $u'$ but was blocked by a higher ranked vertex still remains blocked.
-Together with the fact that $u$ plays local improvement steps until it is not part of a local blocking pair anymore, this guarantees that all matched $U$-vertices cannot improve at the end of the round.
-As one $W$-vertex improves in every round, we have at most $|U|\cdot|W|$ rounds in the memory pahse, where every round consists of at most $|W|$ steps by $u$ and at most $|U|-1$ edges reproduced from memory. \end{proof}
+Obviously, at the end of the preparation phase, all local blocking pairs contain unmatched agents of $U$, i.e., initially our invariant holds.
+Let $u$ be the agent chosen in the following iteration of the memory phase.
+At first, we consider the outcome for $w\in W$.
+If $w$ is the agent matched to $u$ in the end, then $w$ clearly has improved.
+Otherwise $w$ gets matched to its former partner (if it had one) through memory and thus is matched similarly as before.
+In particular, every $w$ that represents an improvement to some $u'$ but was blocked by a higher ranked agent, still remains blocked.
+Together with the fact that we execute local improvement steps involving $u$ until it is not part of a local blocking pair anymore, this guarantees that all matched agents of $U$ cannot improve at the end of this iteration of the memory phase.
+As one agent of $W$ strictly improves in every iteration, we have at most $|U|\cdot|W|$ iterations in the memory phase, where every iteration consists of at most $|W|$ steps by $u$ and at most $|U|-1$ edges reproduced from memory. \end{proof}

+The structure of $L$, combined with recency memory, plays a key role in this proof.
+During the memory phase, an agent $u \in U$ can only become unmatched if its current partner from $W$ deviates to a more desirable match.
+Due to the structure of $L$, agents in $U \setminus \{u\}$ and $W$ do not require a matching edge to $u$ in order to discover more desirable matches.
+Hence, it is not necessary to alter the memory of $u$ to stabilize the system with respect to another agent $u' \in U$.
+Due to recency memory, agent $u$ can reinsert the edge to the last partner, thereby allowing to recover the state of the system w.r.t.\ $u$ and make overall progress towards a locally stable matching.
+We illustrate the arguments with the following example.